ahamed/jext-cli/README.md

 This command will ask you for some information.
 - [required] **Component Name** (The component name where to put the view)
 - [required] **View name (Singular)** (The singular name of the view)
 - [optional] **View name (Plural)** (The plural name of the view.
 The `jext-cli` will predict the plural name from the singular name.
-If you thing the prediction is correct then hit enter, otherwise enter the plural name.)
+If you think the prediction is correct then hit enter, otherwise enter the plural name and hit enter.)

 Congratulations!
 You have successfully generated a view.
+Using these commands create all the views you've required.

+Now it's time to check our component.
+We have to install the component first.
+For installing the component-
+1. Login as a super user to the administrator panel.
+2. Go to `Settings > Discover`
+3. Select the component to install and click the `Install` button from the toolbar.
+4. The component is installed.
+For checking this go to the `Component` menu from the left sidebar.

+__Note: If you install the component after adding all the views, then all the database tables related with the views will be installed along with the component.
+Also you can find the views as the submenu of the component.
+But if you add any view after installing the component, then you have to create a database table associate with the view.
-**Note**: The `jext-cli` assumes that each and every view has a database table.
-The table name it predicts like- `#__<componentName>_<pluralViewName>`.
-So check the `administrator/components/<com_componentName>/sql/install.mysql.utf8.sql` file, there your get the sql queries for creating tables.
-Open your mysql client and create the table to the database.
+ The jext-cli tool assumes that every view has a database table.
+For getting the table definition check the install.sql file inside the administrator component folder of the component.__

 ___For more information run `jext-cli --help` or `jext-cli -h` or just `jext-cli` and hit enter.___